HPGHeavy/AdminHunt/README.md

-# AdminHunt
+# Admin-Hunt
-script for A3 Exile
+modified script for A3 Exile